Why Caffeine Might Be the Secret Ingredient Your Hair Needs for Growth

 VEGAMOUR spoke to Emre Dogu, director of product development and beauty scientist at Mario Badescu, who explained that "Caffeine can help reduce dark under eye circles and improve blood flow under the eyes.”
 Dogu added that "Caffeine can reduce puffiness, improve skin tone and texture by helping boost circulation.”

 The circulation-boosting benefits of caffeine on the skin extend to the scalp — the skin from which each hair follicle grows.
-Consider including GRO Hair Foam, which contains caffeine as an active ingredient, into your styling routine.
-The foam also includes the same powerful phyto-actives as in our hair serum to help enhance visible hair density and the appearance of thicker hair.
+Consider including GRO Hair Serum, which contains caffeine as an active ingredient, into your styling routine.
+The serum can help enhance visible hair density and the appearance of thicker hair.

 The Takeaway